Rights and responsibilities for children

 - equal opportunities (given the chance to be what you want to be whether you are rich or poor, whatever religion or race).

-Of course since these rights are for everybody, that means we all have to take on responsibility too.
+Of course since these rights are for everybody, that means we all have to take on responsibilities too.

 Some of our responsibilities